-Do take the children to a therapist if psychological adjustment appears problematic when the child is of sufficient age: Parents do not necessarily need to run to a therapist whenever a child has an adverse reaction to a divorce.
-However, adverse reactions that last for months rather than for weeks may become habitual rather than temporary.
+One does not necessarily need to run to a therapist whenever a child has an adverse reaction to a divorce.
+Yet adverse reactions that last for months rather than for weeks may become habitual rather than temporary.
 Also, it can be a difficult situation when one parent believes that counseling is necessary, but the other parent does not.
 In the author's experience, most people err on the side of not having children in counseling as often as would be helpful.
+And much like divorce lawyers, all counselors are not created equal.
+Some are more equal than others; so do your research before choosing a counselor or therapist.
 Counseling for children experiencing a divorce can never hurt.
-However, ignoring a child's emotional response to a divorce can be extremely harmful.
-And it is important to focus not only on the child but the entire family system that has impacted the child.
+But ignoring a child's emotional response to a divorce can be extremely harmful.
+It is important to focus not only on the child but also on the entire family system that has impacted the child.